-LASANAN is a hybrid agency operating under a unique model which allows us to broker highly valuable relationships with dynamic organizations.
-We support brand and organizational leaders in their efforts to understand marketing strategies, align on resource allocation, increase their market opportunity, and maximize return on their investments.
+LASANAN is a hybrid consultancy operating under a unique model which allows us to broker highly valuable relationships with dynamic organizations.
+We support agencies and organizational leaders in their efforts to understand marketing strategies, align on resource allocation, increase their market opportunity, and maximize return on their investments.
 Our vision is a scalable business which creates maximum benefit for our employees, partners, and community.

 It all starts with an I.D.E.A.
 We collaboratively Identify the goals of an organization, the characteristics which make them unique, and the opportunities for growth.
 Through Discovery, we can leverage data, experience, and historical precedence to structure a hypothesis.
 Then Experiments are conducted so that opportunities can be validated.
 Finally, winning strategies are Accelerated and additional resources are allocated where return warrants investment.